-Here are four ugly conversations worth having with your team.
-Ask, and then really listen.
+Here are four strategic conversations to have with your team.

 U– What are we Underestimating?